varunkumardev/amitmerchant1990.github.io/about.md

 This blog has been setup using [Jekyll](http://jekyllrb.com) and [GitHub Pages](https://pages.github.com).
 I have used [jekyll-now](https://github.com/barryclark/jekyll-now) to quickly set it up on GitHub Pages without setting up a local environment.
 You can find the code of the same over [here](https://github.com/amitmerchant1990/amitmerchant1990.github.io).

-### Contact me at

-amit.d.merchant at gmail dot com
+You can contact me at `amit.d.merchant at gmail dot com`.

 **_See you around and happy browsing!_**